BWH Division of General Internal Medicine Primary Care Program

 Aileen Wright, MD – Primary Care Internist and Informatics Researcher, Vanderbilt

-Carrie Wunsch, MD – Addiction Medicine Fellow, Brown
+Carrie Wunsch, MD – Addiction Medicine Specialist, RI Hospital and The Miriam Hospital

 2018 Graduates

-Alexandra Bachorik, MD, EdM – Primary Care Internist, Associate IM Program Director, and Med Ed Fellowship Director, BMC
+Alexandra Bachorik, MD, EdM – Primary Care Residency Program Director and Med Ed Fellowship Director, BMC

 Salina Bakshi, MD – Senior Director at Walmart Health and Wellness | Primary Care Physician at University of Pennsylvania